BiiT-Solutions/UserManagerSystem/README.md

 ### Rest module and Rest Server module

 As the rest classes are used by the Rest Client are in a specific package without the spring boot repackage.
-The Rest module must be deployed as a standard one in Artifactory to be use as a test dependency by Rest Client module.
+The Rest module must be deployed as a standard one in Artifactory to be used as a test dependency by Rest Client module.

 The Rest Server module, includes all spring boot configuration that allows to be run as a server.